-Louise Morse is a trained Cognitive Behaviour Therapist with expertise on issues facing older people, including dementia.
+Louise Morse is an experienced cognitive behavioural therapist with expertise on issues facing older people, including dementia.
 She works collaboratively and is part of an informal network of experts on issues of old age and dementia.
 Louise writes and speaks for Pilgrims' Friend Society at events and to the media.
 She also produces invaluable resources for those looking for guidance and support as they navigate growing older or serving older people in their community.

 "My aim is to help everyone live their lives to the full, whatever their temperament and circumstances.
 Through my writing and talks my greatest joy is seeing people feel better equipped and encouraged in their journey - their blessing is my blessing!" - Louise Morse